Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Numerical Results

 We first investigate the SIS epidemic setting.
 We simulate the dynamics in \eqref{eq:coupled-dynamics-timescale_slow_epi} for $\epsilon \in \{0.01, 0.1, 1\}$.
 The same model parameters as in Section~\ref{sec:bif-analysis} are selected and $\gamma$ is selected as $0.1$ so that $\mathbf{E3}$ is the stable equilibrium point.
 Fig.~\ref{fig:slow_fast_ga_p1} (right panel) shows the time-evolution of $y$ and $z_S$.
 More oscillatory behavior is observed as $\epsilon$ becomes smaller, i.e., the behavioral dynamics becomes faster.
 To understand this, we focus on $z_S$ dynamics~\eqref{eq:main_zs} with

 as a dynamic parameter.
 To this end, we illustrate $z_S$ trajectories in $z_S-\Delta F$ plane in Fig.~\ref{fig:slow_fast_ga_p1} (left panel).
 Recall that if $\Delta F$ is a positive (resp. negative) constant, then $z_S =1$ (resp. $z_S=0$) is a stable equilibrium point.
 Accordingly, $z_S =0$ and $z_S=1$ are marked blue and red in Fig.~\ref{fig:slow_fast_ga_p1} (left panel), when they are stable and unstable, respectively.

 Since behavioral dynamics is fast, $y$ is quasi-stationary and $z_I$ very quickly converges to zero.
 In Fig.~\ref{fig:slow_fast_ga_p1} (left panel), the initial fraction of infected population is sufficiently high such that $\Delta F <0$, then the fast behavioral dynamics quickly converges to $z_S =0$ (the bottom solid blue line), i.e., every susceptible individual adopts protection.
 This results in a decrease in the fraction of infected population and increases $\Delta F$.
 As $\Delta F$ becomes positive, $z_S=0$ becomes unstable and $z_S$ quickly jumps to $z_S =1$ (the top solid blue line), and a similar process repeats which again drives $\Delta F$ to negative values.
 This process leads to the highly oscillatory behavior seen in Fig.~\ref{fig:slow_fast_ga_p1}.
-Eventually, trajectories converge such that $\Delta F =0$ and in this regime $z_S$ settles to equilibrium value $z^*_{S,\mr{int}} \in (0,1)$.
+Eventually, trajectories converge such that $\Delta F =0$ and $z_S$ settles to equilibrium value $z^*_{S,\mr{int}}$.